6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 Home Defense

-While both of these cartridges can be used inside the home, I really would not recommend it unless you have zero concern for overpenetration.
+While both of these cartridges can be used inside the home.
+I would not recommend it unless you have zero concern for overpenetration.

-For most of us, with our pets, family, and even neighbors nearby both 6.5 Grendel and 6.8 SPC have too much potential for overpenetration for them to be good options in the home.
+For many of us, our pets, family, and neighbors are close by.
+The 6.5 Grendel and 6.8 SPC can have too much potential for overpenetration.
+Making them less suitable for home defense.

 Both cartridges pack a punch at the muzzle even from short barrels, but both will sail through drywall.

-If you live in a home that doesn’t have these concerns, both cartridges offer a major boost in energy on target without a major increase in recoil or handling.
+If you live in a home that doesn’t have these concerns.
+These cartridges offer a major boost in energy on target without a major increase in recoil or handling.

 Ballistics

-Bottom line: 6.8 SPC and 6.5 Grendel perform almost identically given comparable barrel lengths and bullet design and bullet weight.
+The bottom line, the 6.5 vs 6.8 SPC perform almost identically.
+Because of comparable barrel lengths, bullet design and bullet weight.

 6.5 Grendel shooting Hornady 123gr SST from a 16” barrel flies at around 2,450 FPS.